devatiq/revix-reviews/readme.txt

 Yes, moderation can be turned on/off for native reviews via settings.

 = How do I create a Google Maps API key? =
-Watch this helpful video tutorial that walks through the process step-by-step: https://www.youtube.com/watch?v=hsNlz7-abd0

-= How do I create a Google Maps API key? =
+1. Visit the Google Cloud Console: https://console.cloud.google.com/
+2. Create a new project or select an existing one
+3. Go to "APIs & Services" → "Library"
+4. Search for "Places API (New)" and click "ENABLE"
+5. Go to "Credentials" and click "Create Credentials" → "API Key"
+6. Copy your API key and paste it in the Revix Reviews → Google tab
-Watch this helpful video tutorial that walks through the process step-by-step: https://www.youtube.com/watch?v=hsNlz7-abd0
+7. (Optional) Restrict your API key to your domain for security Watch this helpful video tutorial: https://www.youtube.com/watch?v=hsNlz7-abd0

-= I've created an API key but reviews still don't show up? = Make sure you have enabled the Places API in your Google Cloud Console.
-Without the Places API enabled, reviews won't display even with a valid API key.
-Watch this tutorial for step-by-step guidance: https://www.youtube.com/watch?v=eycjk3APuoI
+= I've created an API key but reviews still don't show up? = As of December 2025, Google has migrated to the new Places API.
+Make sure you:
-Note: Only need Places API, don't need others to enable.
+1. Enable "Places API (New)" in Google Cloud Console (NOT the legacy "Places API")
+2. Your API key must have access to the new Places API
+3. Billing must be enabled on your Google Cloud account (Google requires this even for free tier usage)
+4. Wait a few minutes after enabling the API for it to take effect Watch this tutorial for step-by-step guidance: https://www.youtube.com/watch?v=eycjk3APuoI

+= What's the difference between Places API and Places API (New)? = Google has deprecated the old Places API.
+This plugin now uses the new "Places API (New)" which offers:
+- Better performance and reliability
+- More accurate review data
+- Enhanced features and fields
+- Modern API structure
+Make sure to enable "Places API (New)" in your Google Cloud Console, not the legacy version.

 = Can I customize the review form fields? =